Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 -   1: Undefined
 -   2: ReferenceError
 -   3: null
--   4: {model: "Honda", color: "white", year: "2010", country: "UK"}
+-   4: {model: “Honda”, color: “white”, year: “2010”, country: “UK”}

 **Answer**

 ##### Answer: 4

 The function declarations are hoisted similar to any variables.
-So the placement for `Vehicle` function declaration doesn't make any difference.
+So the placement for `Vehicle` function declaration doesn’t make any difference.

 ------------------------------------------------------------------------